 Sue Hawthorne is the CEO & Founder of Tommy Timmy.
 "My driving passion is to help as many people as possible to feel confident about themselves, without having to spend a fortune, at dermatologist's offices, laser centers or purchasing over-priced skin care products and devices at retail stores."

 Some creams and ointments for skin tags are also recommended for use on moles as well.
-However, some creams are specially formulated for skin tags alone.
+However, check that they are actually intended for that use as some creams are specially formulated for skin tags alone.

 Regrowth of Moles

-If not removed and treated properly, moles can sometimes grow more rooted in the skin.
-This will require further treatment or removal because if the cells are not completely removed, the mole will return later by regrowing the cells that are on the outside of the skin.
+If not removed and treated correctly, moles can sometimes grow more rooted in the skin.
+This will require further treatment or removal because if the cells are not entirely removed, the mole will return later by regrowing the cells on the outside of the skin.

 Regrowth of those cells can sometimes form abnormal cells causing the mole to no longer be benign.
-If you want or need to remove a mole, it needs to be eradicated to prevent complications in the future.
+If you want or need to remove a mole, it must be completely removed to prevent complications in the future.

 Effectiveness of Creams and Lotions

-There is proof that these creams are effective in removing skin tags or moles.
+There is proof that these creams effectively remove skin tags or moles.
 However, some of these creams and ointments can cause significant skin damage.
 They have even been linked to the development of Melanoma, a life-threatening form of skin cancer.

-This can be avoided by using a removal tool that is approved by the FDA or by visiting a dermatologist to get the skin tag or mole looked at and removed.
+This can be avoided by using a removal tool approved by the FDA or by visiting a dermatologist to get the skin tag or mole looked at and removed.

 Visit A Doctor

-Typically, early in life, moles are not harmful and don’t usually mean that the person has cancer.
-It is much more common for older people to wake up one day with a cancerous mole.
+Typically, moles are not harmful early in life and don’t usually mean that the person has cancer.
+Older people are much more likely to have a cancerous mole.